-This innovation plan was developed by twenty-one members that included teachers, administrators, parents, and community members in an effort to improve the academic and programmatic systems influencing student growth.
+This innovation plan was developed by twenty-two members that included teachers, administrators, parents, and community members in an effort to improve the academic and programmatic systems influencing student growth.
 The DOI Committee focused on exploring PK-12 innovative pathways and identifying which benefits of this house bill would provide the district the flexibilities to give additional time to teachers for planning, preparation, and professional development to fulfill the needs of identified pathways within a five-year plan.

 On December 19, 2017, the Tornillo ISD Board of Trustees approved a resolution to initiate the process of becoming a District of Innovation (DOI).
 On January 11, 2018, Tornillo ISD held a District of Innovation Public Hearing during Evening with the Superintendent.
+On January 17, 2018 during Leadership Meeting, the District of Innovation process was shared with all campus principals and district personnel.
 On January 31, 2018, the Board of Trustees approved the District of Innovation Committee.
-On January 17, 2018 during Leadership Meeting, the District of Innovation process was shared with all campus principals and district personnel.
 On February 6, 2018, the DOI Committee met to review and brainstorm the possible exemptions and innovations to meet the needs of our students and learning community.
 Plan drafting began from February 6, 2018.
 From March 6, 2018-March 9, 2018, the DOI plan was finalized for approval with input from the DOI Committee and district personnel.
-This five-year District of Innovation Plan, beginning with the 2018-2019 school year and concluding at the end of the 2022-2023 school year, unless terminated or amended earlier by the Board of Trustees in accordance with law.
+This five-year District of Innovation Plan is intended to begin with the 2018-2019 school year and concluding at the end of the 2022-2023 school year, unless terminated or amended earlier by the Board of Trustees in accordance with law.
 The District of Innovation Committee will continually monitor the effectiveness of the plan and make recommendations to the board accordingly.